 Above: As well as a fully auto exposure mode the COOLPIX W100 has quite a few scene modes including night scenes, close-ups, interval shooting, movie miniature, and of course underwater.
 You can set it up to automatically select underwater mode when you submerge it, which is pretty handy [check].
 The scene mode menu also offers a small selection of fun frame overlays, basic control over brightness and saturation and a selective colour filter.

-, B&H, or Adorama.
-Alternatively get yourself a copy of my or treat me to a coffee!
+Check prices on the Nikon Coolpix W100 at Amazon, B&H, Adorama, or Wex.
+Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
 Thanks!